 We will usually speak in geometrical terms when referring to diagrams, as in \emph{there is rest at the bounce at $k$} and the like.

-\begin{lemma} If the trajectory diagram of $\th\o\del$ has two crossings with one coordinate differing in $\tfrac{1}{2}$, the join is trivial.
-The same applies to a crossing with one coordinate differing in $\tfrac{1}{2}$ from (the center of) a bounce. \end{lemma} \begin{proof} We consider the case when the $y$-coordinates of the crossings differ in $\tfrac{1}{2}$.
-(See Figure~\ref{fig:diff_one_half}.)
+\begin{lemma} Suppose that in the trajectory diagram of $\th\o\del$ one of the following happens: \begin{itemize} \item There are two crossings at points $P=(P_1,P_2)$ and $Q=(Q_1,Q_2)$ such that $|P_i - Q_i|=\tfrac{1}{2}$ for some $i=1,2$, \item there is a crossing at $P$ such that there is $x\in \ext(\th)\cup\ext(\del)$ which is not part of a rest and $|P_i(x)-P_i|=\tfrac{1}{2}$ for some $i=1,2$, or \item there is a crossing at $P$ such that there is $x\in L$ which is part of a rest of either $\th$ or $\delta$ and $P_i(x)=P_i$ for some $i=1,2$. \end{itemize} Then the join is trivial. \end{lemma} More intuitively: If the trajectory diagram of $\th\o\del$ has two crossings with one coordinate differing in $\tfrac{1}{2}$, the join is trivial.
+And the same applies to a crossing with one coordinate differing in $\tfrac{1}{2}$ from ``the center'' of a bounce.
+An example of the first situation is depicted in Figure~\ref{fig:diff_one_half}.